tolinwei/tube-vim/README.md

 ## Major features and key mappings

 ####- Color Schemes
-We prepared two sets of color schemes **[gruvbox](https://github.com/morhetz/gruvbox)** ([gruvbox-terminal](https://github.com/flipxfx/gruvbox-terminal) | [gruvbox-generalized](https://github.com/morhetz/gruvbox-generalized)) and **[Solarized](http://ethanschoonover.com/solarized)** (refer to the screenshot above), which are all pretty fantastic and eye-protective for you. **Notes that** if you want to switch over from one to the other, remember to changev **both** Vim and Terminal/iTerm2's color theme, or there might be some conflict.
+We prepared color schemes **[gruvbox](https://github.com/morhetz/gruvbox)** ([gruvbox-terminal](https://github.com/flipxfx/gruvbox-terminal) | [gruvbox-generalized](https://github.com/morhetz/gruvbox-generalized)), which is all fantastic and eye-protective for you.

-The method of changing Vim color scheme is go to edit your `.vimrc`, keep either line 6 or line 12 un-commented and the other one commented.
-Then go to **Preferences...** of your Terminal (or iTerms), change the color as the installation process above.

 ####- Vundle
-**tube-vim** is using **[Vundle](https://github.com/gmarik/Vundle.vim)** as the plugin management tool, it allows you to kkep track of and configure your plugins right inside `.vimrc` file and you can download all the plugins in one command if you change your development environment, of course you can also update, clean conviniently.
+**tube-vim** is using **[Vundle](https://github.com/gmarik/Vundle.vim)** as the plugin management tool, it allows you to keep track of and configure your plugins right inside `.vimrc` file, so that you can download all the plugins in one command if you change your development environment, of course you can also update, clean them conveniently.

 **Commands**
 - Enter Vim and then run `:PluginInstall` to install plugins defined in your `.vimrc`